 Tea harvesting doesn't happen during the same period depending on the territories.

-While some can harvest leaves all year round, others, due to latitude, must wait for spring.
+While some can afford to harvest leaves all year round, others, due to latitude, are forced to wait for spring.

 Why is spring tea better?